SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/08-expose-integration-flow-api-management/README.md

 🧭 Take some time to explore what's documented for the [Business Technology Platform connectivity policy template](https://api.sap.com/policytemplate/Cloud_Platform_Connectivity).
 Pay particular attention to the `getcredential` and `getoauthtoken` steps as these are the steps that we will need to update later.

-👉 Navigate to `Discover`, search for `Connectivity`, select `Connect to SAP Business Technology Platform Services` and copy the `Business Technology Platform connectivity` artefact.
+👉 Navigate to `Discover > APIs` component of SAP Integration Suite, search for `Connectivity`, select `Connect to SAP Business Technology Platform Services` and copy the `Business Technology Platform connectivity` artefact.

 ![Discover - Connect to SAP Business Technology Platform service](assets/discover-connect-btp-connectivity.png)
 <p align = "center">